zappingseb/keepoalawidget/README.md

 # Google Maps Widget

-This is the **Google Maps Widget** plugin developed by plentymarkets.
+This is the **Google Maps Widget** plugin for the Shop Builder developed by plentymarkets.

 ## Requirements